Model Context Protocol · Free

 |---|---|

-| add_resource | Add a resource with type (Human or Virtual) and cost (Hour, Use, or Flat). |
+| add_resource | Add a resource with a type (Human or Virtual) and cost model (Hour, Use, or Flat).
+Idempotency-key safe. |

 What can I do with the MCP server?

-Four common conversational flows.
+Common conversational flows.
 Each shows the prompt a user types into their AI client, plus the MCP tools the agent calls behind the scenes.

 Plan a project from a brief